stanley-xu/giftful/docs/project.md

   - Splash ✅
 - Mark as purchased
   - Only available for user profile route
-- Experiment: Support large title
+- Experiment: Support large title ✅
   - No title for me to try an center (to fix my OCD) > Enables me to use more header buttons with wrapper pattern
   - Some default collapsibility
-  - Breaks bottom button (now it flickers when large header collapses) - probably some height calc?
 - Android support
 - Web support
 - Multiple header buttons (SwiftUI)
+  - Current compromise: wrap a view with multiple buttons ✅

 ### Superpowered add-to-list flow